 I had told you about the life and works of Sri Lahiri Mahasaya in the last post, who was typically a householder yet detached from within and was merely interested in service, meditation and dispersing wisdom.
 I hope you enjoyed reading it and appreciated my effort in doing some kind of service to my spiritual masters and humanity as well.
 And I thought to myself that explaining lofty ideas becomes much simpler if we see or come to know a few persons who are good examples and role models for us to follow.
-And for this reason this post is an extension to the previous one.
-Please try to get connected with the underlying philosophy after which you can simply live up to these standards of living.
-And in spite of making an attempt, you are unable to fathom about the theme, then please do not hesitate to write to me.
-I shall try in earnestness to simplify the precepts.
+For this reason this post is an extension to the previous one.

 However, the question that subsequently arises at this point is- if renunciation is just a sense of detachment and is possible while living your present life, which is nothing but your destiny, how should one live as a householder?
 How not be completely immersed in the transitory world and do bhakti or devotion and serve the appointed spiritual master?
 Is it possible?
 How?
 Are there any living examples and any footsteps to follow?